digitaldonkey/open-source-event-calendar/hooks-and-filters.md

 Overriding OSEC_DEBUG in Ajax context.
-Used to disable debug an XHR requests as debug output would crash Json. @wp_hook osec_loaded
+Used to disable debug an XHR requests as debug output would crash Json.

 #### Parameters